 What Helps Beards Grow Faster?

 According to research, beard growth may be affected by stress, hormones, and vitamin deficiencies in your diet.
-For example, if you do not have enough protein, testosterone, biotin, and vitamin D, then your follicles may suffer and produce weaker hair, which tends to fall out or close up completely.
+For example, if you don’t intake enough protein, testosterone, biotin, and vitamin D, then your follicles may suffer and produce weaker hair, which tends to fall out or close up completely.

 To grow beard hair faster, individuals may need to change their diet to include more B-complex vitamins such as biotin for beard growth, but vitamin D, iron, and zinc are also important, especially if you have a deficiency.
 Protein like eggs, red meat, and salmon can also help your body regulate follicular growth better.